-- A. Large Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of greater than \$7 million will be considered a large project and must use the Large Project application.
-Any project requesting over \$10 million in ATP funding must expect to have an onsite field review with Caltrans and Commission staff. - Applicants are encouraged to request ATP funding for the construction component, however, projects that qualify for the large application may apply for only pre-construction phases. - B. Medium Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of more than \$2 million and up to \$7 million will be considered a medium project and must use the Medium Project application. - C. Small Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of \$2 million or less will be considered a small project and must use the Small Project application. - D. Non-infrastructure only. - E. Plan. - Applicants can only apply for a plan with the Plan application.
+A. Large Project, Infrastructure only or Infrastructure/Non-infrastructure:

+• Projects with a total project cost of greater than \$7 million will be considered a large project and must use the Large Project application.
+Caltrans and Commission staff may conduct onsite field reviews on a selection of projects that qualify as large projects.
+Field reviews are not indicative of the project's likelihood of funding.

+• Applicants are encouraged to request ATP funding for the construction component, however, projects that qualify for the large application may apply for only pre-construction phases.

+B. Medium Project, Infrastructure only or Infrastructure/Non-infrastructure:

+- Projects with a total project cost of more than \$2 million and up to \$7 million will be considered a medium project and must use the Medium Project application. - C. Small Project, Infrastructure only or Infrastructure/Non-infrastructure: - Projects with a total project cost of \$2 million or less will be considered a small project and must use the Small Project application. - D. Non-infrastructure only. - E. Plan. - Applicants can only apply for a plan with the Plan application.
 This application cannot be combined with any other type of project.